History of Colorado Springs, Colorado: Military installations

 NORAD's main facility was built in Cheyenne Mountain, which permanently secured the city's military presence and as a result increased the city's revenue, and opened in 1966.
 Ent Air Force Base was shut down and in 1977 was converted into the United States Olympic Training Center.
 Peterson Field was renamed Peterson Air Force Base and was permanently activated.

 In 1983 Falcon Air Force Base, (later Schriever Air Force Base), was founded as a missile defense and satellite control center.
 Air Force Space Command is located on Peterson AFB.

 Late 20th and early 21st century

 Between 1965 and 1968 the University of Colorado at Colorado Springs, Pikes Peak Community College and the Colorado Technical University were established in the city.
+In 1969 Floyd W. Pettie became the first black person elected to the Colorado Springs City Council.

 In 1972, the city's first National Register of Historic Places designation was the 1903 El Paso County Courthouse.
 The first designated historic district was the 1979 Rock Ledge Ranch Historic Site.
 In 1977, most of the former Ent Air Force Base became the first US Olympic Training Center, and the US Olympic Committee moved there in 1978.

 In 2012, the Waldo Canyon fire destroyed 346 homes and killed two people in the city.